Lake Mendota, Madison, Wisconsin

 The molecular composition of dissolved organic matter (DOM) determines its reactivity.
 We are combining simple spectroscopic techniques with ultrahigh-resolution mass spectrometry to investigate the role of DOM composition in its photochemical reactivity, as well as its ability to form novel and conventional disinfection by-products during drinking water treatment.

-We are investigating new methods to remove polar organic contaminants, such as pharmaceuticals and pesticides, from water.
-These methods include advanced oxidation processes (e.g., chlorine photolysis) and transformation of phenolic chemicals by manganese oxides.
+We are investigating methods to remove polar organic contaminants, such as pharmaceuticals and pesticides, from water.
+These methods include photochemical degradation and transformation of phenolic chemicals by manganese oxides.
+The contaminant photochemistry project is a collaboration with Kris Wammer.
 The Mn oxide project is a collaboration with Matt Ginder-Vogel.

 Our research is supported by the National Science Foundation, the Great Lakes Fishery Commission, Wisconsin Sea Grant, Wisconsin Department of Natural Resources, U.S. Geological Survey, Wisconsin Groundwater Coordinating Council, and the University of Wisconsin Graduate School.